-- 1. Turn the Horizontal Scale knob to display the rising edge of the waveform. - 2.
-Turn the Vertical Scale and Position knobs to set the waveform amplitude to about five divisions. - 3.
-Push the channel 1. - 4.
+- 1. Turn the Horizontal Scale (seconds/division) knob to display the rising edge of the waveform. - 2.
+Turn the Vertical Scale (volts/division) and Vertical Position knobs to set the waveform amplitude to about five divisions. - 3.
+Push the 1 (channel 1 menu) button. - 4.
 Push Volts/Div ▶ Fine. - 5.
-Turn the Vertical Scale knob to set the waveform amplitude to exactly five divisions.

-- 6. Turn the Vertical Position knob to center the waveform; position the baseline of the waveform 2.5 divisions below the center graticule.

-- 7. Push the Cursor to see the Cursor Menu.

-- 8. Push Type ► Time.

-- 9. Push Source ► CH1.

-- 10. Push the Cursor 1 option.
+Turn the Vertical Scale (volts/division) knob to set the waveform amplitude to exactly five divisions. - 6.
+Turn the Vertical Position knob to center the waveform; position the baseline of the waveform 2.5 divisions below the center graticule. - 7.
+Push the Cursor button to see the Cursor Menu. - 8.
+Push Type ► Time. - 9.
+Push Source ► CH1. - 10.
+Push the Cursor 1 option button.

 - 11. Turn the multipurpose knob to place a cursor at the point where the waveform crosses the second graticule line below center screen.
-This is the 10% level of the waveform.

-- 12. Push the Cursor 2 option.

-- 13. Turn the multipurpose knob to place a cursor at the point where the waveform crosses the second graticule line above center screen.
+This is the 10% level of the waveform. - 12.
+Push the Cursor 2 option button. - 13.
+Turn the multipurpose knob to place a cursor at the point where the waveform crosses the second graticule line above center screen.
 This is the 90% level of the waveform.

-The Δt readout in the Cursor Menu is the rise time of the waveform.
+The $\Delta t$ readout in the Cursor Menu is the rise time of the waveform.